Review: Rian Johnson's 'Knives Out' is a Razor-Sharp Murder Mystery

 There's Harlan's grandson, Jacob (Jaeden Martell of It: Chapter One & Chapter Two), a preppy alt-right internet troll who butts heads with his progressive cousin Meg (Langford), a feminist college student who's more aware—and more sensitive—to the world around her.
 Ransom Thrombey (Evans) is a spoiled, aimless trust fund kid while Marta is the hardworking daughter of undocumented immigrants.
 Watching these characters bounce off each other is half the fun of Johnson's mystery, and while the movie is never preachy or message-y, there's plenty of meaningful subtext to go along with the lively, superbly delivered text.

 Rian Johnson's Knives Out is simply delightful.
-With its star-studded cast, exquisite production design, and clever wordplay, Johnson's latest is one of the most entertaining movies of the year.
+With its star-studded cast, exquisite production design, and clever wordplay, this whodunnit is one of the most entertaining movies of the year.
 It's the kind of movie where you can just tell that everyone involved had a total blast making it; the relaxed nature of the set and the enthusiasm for the project give the filmmaking and the performances a confidence and charm that few movies have.
 The energy created is infectious, making for an absorbing filmgoing experience where you're completely invested in solving the case while taking tremendous satisfaction in watching the assorted weasels, vipers, and sycophants of the Thrombey family get what they deserve.
 The only thing more satisfying is having a master storyteller like Johnson reveal everything to you in a way that makes you kick yourself because you didn't see it coming from the start.

 Adam's Rating: 4.5 out of 5